• Skip to main content

 In its pioneering era in the 1870s, mining became a primary industry in town.
 There was a decline in the 1890s, but the town experienced its second wind when Sam Conger found tungsten in the northern and eastern parts of Nederland.

-Conger knew how valuable steel will be in America and this began the massive streak of success in town.
+Conger knew how valuable steel would be in America and this began the massive streak of success in town.
 By 1916, the population increased to about 3,000.
 Trains and cars were also introduced.

 Nederland Colorado